-Braided plumbing lines connect supply valves to plumbing fixtures, such as faucets.
+Braided plumbing lines connect supply valves to plumbing fixtures, such as faucets and toilets.
 The term braided refers to the line's exterior covering, a flexible sheath of woven metal.
-Leaks can occur at several parts of a braided plumbing line, usually because of punctures, deterioration or prolonged stretching.
+Leaks can occur at several parts of a braided plumbing line, usually because of punctures, deterioration, or prolonged stretching.
 If you learn to identify the cause of your braided line's leak, you can determine whether to repair it or replace it.

 Loose Nuts and Cracked Threads

 Braided lines fasten to faucet inlets and valve outlets via threaded nuts.
 A washer inside each nut compresses against the outlet or inlet to form a watertight seal.
 A loose nut allows water to seep around the washer and leak at the joint between the nut and the threads.